What is Freight Factoring? The Ultimate Guide

 Companies Use Factoring for Different Reasons

 Not every company or owner-operator uses factoring for the same reason.
-Some enjoy that factoring companies can help with some of the back-office support items they struggle with being a small business.
-Cash flow assistance is a significant benefit for almost all who participate, but some larger transportation companies are more concerned with overall growth.
+Cash flow assistance is a significant benefit for almost all who participate, but some larger transportation companies are more concerned with overall growth and taking advantage of a good spot market.
 For others, they merely lack the capabilities or man-power (either permanently or temporarily) to manage all the communication and payment collections that go along with multi-truck freighting.
-If you haven’t done billing and collecting in the industry, a factoring company can take that back office task over for you within the cost of a factoring fee on your invoice value.
-Some can even get you same day funding and services like free credit checks as long as you meet monthly minimums of volume, which is a huge benefit.
+If you haven’t done billing and collecting in the industry, a factoring company can take that back office task over for you within the cost of factoring.
+When you have an insurance payment due, same day funding can keep you alive.
+Services like free credit checks on your customers is also a huge benefit.
+Factoring companies have large amounts of data on brokers/shippers/customers.
+When you get a load, a factoring company can determine that broker/shipper’s ability to pay.
+If you don’t have systems in place to credit check your customer, you are susceptible to higher risk.
 This can save you hours of time that may be better spent delivering loads or finding better paying freight.

 On top of that, there are a staggering number of new trucking companies being formed every year, and it can be challenging for them to get financing the old-fashioned way (i.e., from a bank).
 Factoring, in many cases, is the only way they can get enough cash flow to run for more than a few months.